 The Forbes Technology Council comprises of seven esteemed members who are renowned leaders in the field of information technology (IT).
 In a recent discussion, they shared their expertise on the software development life cycle methodologies they use to deliver successful software products.
 These leaders revealed their individual techniques and tactics for developing and rolling out creative projects.

-The Software Development Life Cycle should be determined by the team (SLDC)Gavin Hupp, a Manager of SeaWorld Parks and Entertainment, has long advocated for the use of Agile methods to manage the team.
-In order to arrive at a consensus, the team votes on who will serve as the Scrum Lead Development Coordinator (SLDC).
-Hupp states that the selected SLDC should remain loyal to the team’s vision, take customer input into account when making decisions, and create space for continual development.
+The software development life cycle methodology should be chosen by the team (SDLC)Gavin Hupp, a Manager at SeaWorld Parks and Entertainment, advocates the use of Agile methods to manage the team.
+To reach a decision, the team votes on who will serve as the Scrum Lead Development Coordinator (SDLC).
+Hupp emphasises that the chosen SDLC ought to stay aligned with the team’s goals, incorporate customer feedback when making decisions, and provide ample room for continuous improvement.

-What exactly are the 7 stages of software development life cycle (SDLC)?The Software Development Life Cycle (SDLC) is composed of seven distinct steps: planning, requirements gathering, design, construction, documentation, testing, deployment, and maintenance.
-Each project’s team leader is responsible for selecting the SDLC that best suits the project’s criteria, such as team size, software requirements, and speed of delivery.
+What are the seven stages of the Software Development Life Cycle (SDLC)?The Software Development Life Cycle (SDLC) comprises seven phases: planning, requirements gathering, design, construction, documentation, testing, deployment, and maintenance.
+The team leader for each project is responsible for selecting the SDLC that best fits the project’s requirements, such as team size, software requirements, and delivery speed.

 Why are software development strategies necessary?In order to achieve success in software development, it is crucial to have a clearly defined strategy that outlines the desired outcomes.
 This strategy must be conveyed to the team in a concise and straightforward manner, with precise guidelines for the team to follow.
 By following this approach, the team can maximise their potential and streamline the software development process.